How To Become A Coupon King (Or Queen)

 Product packaging and store displays

 You will find coupons hanging right beside the products in the stores.
 If you have the time, but you don’t need many things during your shopping trip, gather up all the coupons so that you can use them for the future.
-You may find a coupon good for something you may need next month.
-Stock up on those coupons (take more than one if the expiry is far enough into the future that you will be making multiple purchases).

 Sign up for shopper loyalty programs